• Skip to primary navigation

 I’m constantly surprised by the number of devices that still have USB 2.0.
 And not just TV boxes….but mainstream laptops and desktops too.

 USB 3.0 was released all the way back in 2008.
-It had effective speeds over 10-times faster than USB 2.0.
-And if you wanted to use it for charging, the USB 3.0 port almost doubles the power handling capability from USB 2.0.
+It had effective speeds over 10 times faster than USB 2.0.
+And if you wanted to use it for charging, the USB 3.0 port almost doubles the power handling capability of USB 2.0.

 So why isn’t everything USB 3.0?